alexcfv/ai-recruiter-assistance/ReadMe.md

 source venv/bin/activate
 pip install -e .
 cp config.example.yaml config.yaml
-# Edit config.yaml — insert your Mistral API key and GitHub token for mcp
+# Edit config.yaml — insert your Mistral API key and GitHub token for mcp.
+You can also change the model in the config to a more advanced one for better results.
 python main.py
 ```